 Major unresolved issues remain nosologic.
 Can a CCH patient using ongoing SPG stimulation who has been pain-free for at least one month be reclassified as ECH?
 Must the patient have at least two cluster periods separated by at least one month of no attacks to be classified as ECH?
 When CCH patients are treated with SPG stimulation or daily drug-based preventive therapy and have no attacks while receiving treatment, should the diagnosis be changed to ECH?
 How long must a CH patient be without any attacks before being re-classified as in complete remission?
 Of note, the term complete CH remission is not covered by the ICHD-3 (beta) which likely needs to be defined and adopted.

 Our analysis has several limitations, primarily stemming from the fact that the preventive effect was unexpected at the time of the original protocol design which only evaluated acute effectiveness in a controlled manner where each patient served as their own control.
 To this end, only a brief baseline period of four weeks was required, however, this rather short baseline proved to be a limitation with regards to evaluating the remission periods, as it cannot be ruled out completely that the observed remissions are spontaneous.
-However, as all patients enrolled had been diagnosed with CCH without periods of remission for years, it is unlikely that these periods of remission were purely due to natural fluctuations in attack frequency.
+Individual patient histories concerning the change in subtype (ECH, CCH) were not systematically collected at baseline.
+However, as all patients enrolled had been diagnosed with CCH without periods of remission for at least one year, it is unlikely that these periods of remission were purely due to natural fluctuations in attack frequency.
 Furthermore, during the second year of the study, data were collected every three months retrospectively for the preceding month.
-Therefore, attack frequency data were imputed to fill the approximately gaps of two months.
+Therefore, attack frequency data were imputed to fill the gaps of two months and were thus also subject to recall bias in patients not using a diary.
 Since by definition this study evaluated periods of remission lasting greater than one month, we believe the impact of this imputation to be negligible.

 As the remission periods were unanticipated, provocation of attacks with alcohol or nitroglycerine was not attempted.
 Further, instruction on and use of SPG stimulation outside of attacks was not consistent.
 Thus, it is difficult to draw conclusions regarding the impact of preventive stimulation, or even the implantation procedure itself and further studies in this regard are warranted.
 Although patients were asked to treat each attack with SPG stimulation, we cannot rule out that few attacks were not recorded in the electronic diary in patients who chose not to treat attacks.